Class Action Lawsuit Against Credit Reporting Agencies

 When Might You File or Join a Class Action Lawsuit Against a Credit Reporting Agency

 Credit reporting agencies are responsible for the information contained in your credit report and background checks.
 When there is inaccurate or misleading information on your credit report or background check, it could have a devastating impact on your life.
-Some of the more common ways your life could be affected if there is wrong or false information on your credit report include:
+Some of the more common ways your life could be affected due to wrong or false information on your credit report include:

-- Your report may include information that is not yours.
-In these circumstances, your report falsely shows that you opened up lines of credit, purchased homes, gained tenancy, or opened up utility service accounts in your name, without your consent
+- Information that is not yours, resulting in your report falsely showing that you opened up lines of credit, purchased homes, gained tenancy, or opened up utility service accounts in your name without your consent

-- A false report may cause you to lose job opportunities, housing opportunities, and financial partnerships due to inaccurate information on your credit report
+- Losing job opportunities, housing opportunities, and financial partnerships due to inaccurate information on your credit report

 - Being forced to pay exorbitant deposit fees or interest when obtaining credit after being victimized by identity theft or credit reporting errors